StephaneTrebel/funcprolib/README.md

 // => Either(Left("Reference Error: bar is not defined"))
 ```

-But, like me and any other sane coder, you want to do something in case the flow failed and you end up with a Either(Left()), So you can chain your flow with `ifLeft` which will have the double advantage of letting you:
+But, like me and any other sane coder, you want to do something in case the flow failed and you end up with a Either(Left()), So you can chain your flow with `chain` which will have the double advantage of letting you:

 - Invoke a callback in case something went wrong, and you ended up with
   a Left().
 The callback will be call with the Left() value so that you can act